Fort MacArthur: Angels Gate Park

 The Upper Reservation is now a city park: San Pedro's Angels Gate Park, home of the Korean Bell of Friendship.

 A gun battery emplacement, just west of Battery 241 (beneath the Korean Bell of Friendship, seen in upper left), at Fort MacArthur military base in San Pedro, CA.

 Museum

-The Fort MacArthur Military Museum, located at the site of Battery Osgood-Farley, displays exhibits on the history of Fort MacArthur, its role in defending the Los Angeles area, Indo-Pacific Theater military campaigns, and the role of Los Angeles as a military port.
+The Fort MacArthur Military Museum, located at the site of Battery Osgood-Farley, displays exhibits on the history of Fort MacArthur, its role in defending the Los Angeles area, the Pacific War (Pacific Ocean Areas and the South West Pacific Area under MacArthur), and the role of Los Angeles as a military port.

 Appearances in popular culture

 The Battle of Los Angeles and Fort MacArthur Museum are featured in California's Gold episode 6005 with Huell Howser.
 It is referenced in the 2001 movie Swordfish.

 It has been used for location shooting in such television series as 24, The A-Team, The Bionic Woman, JAG, and NCIS.
-Also in films including A Few Good Men (doubling as Guantanmo Bay barracks), Dragnet, Midway and Tora!
+Also in films including A Few Good Men (doubling as Guantanamo Bay barracks), Dragnet, Sgt.
+Bilko, Midway and Tora!
 Tora!
 Tora!.
+The video for Madonna's "Like a Prayer" (1989) was filmed at Fort MacArthur.

 NCIS: Origins is filmed on a 1990s era recreated set of Camp Pendleton, built at Fort MacArthur.